commfish/seak_seo_dsr/README.md

 2022 assessment: https://www.fisheries.noaa.gov/resource/data/2022-assessment-demersal-shelf-rockfish-stock-complex-southeast-outside-subdistrict

-This repository will contain the following sub directories that contain different analysis that are part of the assessment.
-They are,
+This repository contains the following sub directories that contain different analysis that are part of the assessment.
+They are:

 1. **Data processing:** This folder contains script and raw data files for putting together data for use in the analysis contained in the folders below.
 This includes catch data and biological data.
 2. **Density estimation:**  Script and data for estimating yelloweye rockfish density using distance sampling methods and transect data from ROV surveys.